-The Loreto sisters were invited to Ballarat by the first Bishop, Dr. Michael O’Connor, led by Mother Gonzaga Barry (a group of 8 sisters plus 2 postulants travelled to Ballarat).
+The Loreto Sisters were invited to Ballarat by the first Bishop, Dr Michael O’Connor, led by Mother Gonzaga Barry (a group of eight Sisters plus two postulants travelled to Ballarat).
 Mother Gonzaga went on with her work to open a boarding school for girls here at Mary’s Mount (now called Loreto College) and shortly after a day school in Dawson Street.

-Next day they returned and Rev. Mother was charmed with Miss Metternich, such a beautiful, simple, refined girl.
+The next day they returned and Reverend Mother was charmed with Miss Metternich, such a beautiful, simple, refined girl.
 Mother Gonzaga was impressed that these two ladies were anxious to matriculate in order to secure a higher salary in a situation, so she agreed to their coming, even suggesting delicately that Miss Metternich could perhaps conduct a class in German and that would be counted as part-payment of her pension (fees).
-Miss Metternich smiled and said she had never done so, by would try!
-The young ladies were taken on a tour of the convent and then M. Gonzaga provided lunch for the “poor foreigners”.
-(Countess said later that she was starving and very grateful).
+Miss Metternich smiled and said she had never done so, by would try.
+The young ladies were taken on a tour of the convent and then Mother Gonzaga provided lunch for the “poor foreigners” (the Countess said later that she was starving and very grateful).

 The Countess soon expressed a desire to enter the convent here.
-The novice Mistress, Mother Stanislaus, said she would love to have here in the Novitiate, but she told Elizabeth she would need to get stronger health wise – perhaps she needed to wait another two years.
+The novice Mistress, Mother Stanislaus, said she would love to have her in the Novitiate, but told Elizabeth she would need to get stronger health-wise – perhaps she needed to wait another two years.
 Elizabeth did not want to wait that long.

-While she was away travelling her younger brother had died, and her uncle, the executor of her father’s will, wanted all the family together to settle their affairs.
+While she was away travelling, her younger brother died, and her uncle, the executor of her father’s Will, wanted all the family together to settle their affairs.
 Elizabeth did not want to go home to Germany.
 The Countess said she would agree to any arrangement the family made, but she did not want to return to Germany.
-However, yielding to Mother Gonzaga’s persuasion, she eventually agreed to go, but she would not leave till March and she would return in November.
+However, yielding to Mother Gonzaga’s persuasion, she eventually agreed to go, but she would not leave till March and would return in November.
 She wept saying that something was telling her that she would never see the nuns again.

-Then suddenly a telegram announcing the death of the Countess on 28 April, 1899.
-Two days before the steamer arrived at Marseilles, she was at a ball on the ship, when she received word that a frail boy in the steerage had been taken suddenly ill.
-(The Countess frequently visited the poorer travelers in steerage and she had taken a particular interest in this child and his mother.)
+Then suddenly a telegram arrived announcing the Countess' death on 28 April, 1899.
+Two days before the steamer arrived at Marseilles she was at a ball on the ship when she received word that a frail boy in the steerage had suddenly taken ill.
+The Countess frequently visited the poorer travellers in steerage and she had taken a particular interest in this child and his mother.
 Without wrapping up against the cold, she went to them and spent some time helping to nurse the boy.

-Shortly after caring for the boy, The Countess, who had already had a haemorrhage during voyage, began to haemorrhage again, then pneumonia set in and she died.
-Her body was taken on to Marseilles and thence by rail to Cologne, to be laid in the family vault.
-According to a note from Miss Ryan, her chaperone, to the nuns, almost the last words of the Countess were “Rev. Mother shall have her chapel”.
-When the Countess’ will was read she had left more than £15,000 to Rev. Mother Gonzaga to be used as she wished.
+Shortly after caring for the boy, The Countess, who had already had a haemorrhage during the voyage, began to haemorrhage again, then pneumonia set in and she died.
+Her body was taken on to Marseilles and then by rail to Cologne, to be laid in the family vault.
+According to a note from Miss Ryan, her chaperone, to the nuns, almost the last words of the Countess were “Reverend Mother shall have her chapel”.
+When the Countess’ Will was read she had left more than £15,000 to Reverend Mother Gonzaga to be used as she wished.

-The Metternich family were prompt in telling Mother Gonzaga that the will would be carried out as soon as possible, and were always most generous and courteous towards her.
-In spite of their efforts the money did not come until November 1901 by which time the building of the Church had started again in Sept.
-1899 and stopped again in Aug.
-1900.
+The Metternich family were prompt in telling Mother Gonzaga that the Will would be carried out as soon as possible and were always most generous and courteous towards her.
+In spite of their efforts the money did not come until November 1901, by which time the building of the Church had started again in September 1899 and stopped again in August 1900.
 The Chapel was ultimately completed due to the foresight, spirit and generosity of the Countess.

-View and download (pdf) more information regarding the fascinating life of Countess Elizabeth Wolff Metternich and her generosity that resulted in the completion of The Chapel.
+View and download more information below regarding the fascinating life of Countess Elizabeth Wolff Metternich and her generosity that resulted in the completion of The Chapel.